-Lung function testing including spirometry, assists in the assessment and management of asthma and other chronic lung disorders.
+Lung function testing assists in the assessment and management of asthma and other chronic lung disorders.
 We have a computerised spirometer to perform this type of testing.

 Spirometry and flow volume curves are tests which are of great value for measuring exactly how much narrowing is present.

-These tests involve taking a full breath in and blowing out with best effort into a device called a spirometer.
-Measurements are made which indicate the speed at which the lungs can be emptied and filled with air.
+The test procedure involves taking a full breath in and blowing out with best effort into a device called a spirometer.
+Measurements are made by the device which indicate the speed at which the lungs can be emptied and filled with air.
 The test is performed whilst seated, and usually takes 10 to 20 minutes.
-It is sometimes carried out before and after inhaling a reliever drug such as VentolinTM or BricanylTM to measure the effect of these drugs.
+It is sometimes carried out before and after inhaling a reliever drug such as Ventolin™ or Bricanyl™ to measure the effect of these drugs.
 In this case, your doctor may ask you not to take your usual reliever medication for a few hours prior to the test.

 The test is performed by one of our registered nurses and the results are reviewed with your doctor after the test.